PalmTree: Learning an Assembly Language Model for Instruction Embedding: Design of

 \subsubsection{Training task 2: Context Window Prediction}

 We use this training task to capture control flow information.
 Many downstream tasks \cite{Gemini:ccs17, DeepVSA, zuo2018InnerEYE,Chua17EKLAVYA} rely on the understanding of contextual relations of code sequences in functions or basic blocks.
 Instead of predicting the whole following sentence (instruction) \cite{DBLP:SutskeverVL14seq2seq,Kiros2015skp-tht}, we perform a binary classification to predict whether the two given instructions co-occur within a context window or not, which makes it a much easier task compared to the whole sentence prediction.
 However, unlike natural language, control flows do not have strict dependencies and ordering.
-As a result, strict Next Sentence Prediction (NSP), firstly proposed by BERT~\cite{devlin2019bert}, is not suitable for capturing contextual information of control flow.
-To tackle this issue, we extend the context window, i.e., we treat each instruction within four steps to the target instruction in the same basic block as contextually related.
-Given an instruction $I=\{t_1,t_2,t_3,...,t_n\}$ and a candidate instruction $I_{cand}$ as input, the candidate instruction can be located in the contextual window of $I$, or a negative sample randomly selected from the dataset. $\hat{y}$ denotes the prediction of this model.
+As a result, strict Next Sentence Prediction (NSP), firstly proposed by BERT~\cite{devlin2019bert}, may not be suitable for capturing contextual information of control flow.
+To tackle this issue, we extend the context window, i.e., we treat each instruction $w$ steps before and $w$ steps after the target instruction in the same basic block as contextually related. $w$ is the context windows size.
+In Section~\ref{subsec:context_window_size}, we evaluate the performance of different context window sizes, and pick $w=2$ accordingly.
+Given an instruction $I$ and a candidate instruction $I_{cand}$ as input, the candidate instruction can be located in the contextual window of $I$, or a negative sample randomly selected from the dataset. $\hat{y}$ denotes the prediction of this model.
 The probability that the candidate instruction $I_{cand}$ is a context instruction of $I$ is defined as